50+ House Buying Tips

 Don't get floody caught out

 Flood risk has a significant impact on insurance premiums and a property's value.
-The Environment Agency (England and Wales) and Environment Protection Agency (Scotland) provide detailed reports on whether and why an area's at risk.
+Go to Gov.uk (England and Wales) and Environment Protection Agency (Scotland) to request reports on whether and why an area's at risk.

 Having been flooded, I'd never buy in a risk zone again.
 My concerns would be getting insurance as well as the potential life-changing mess that a bad flood can cause.